 The thermal energy produced in our plants is generated by the combustion of fossil fuels (fuel oil, petcoke, coal and natural gas) and in part, by alternative fuels, such as waste oils, tires, rubber and plastics.

-Our goal is to increase the use of alternative fuels to 55% and 8% of total thermal needs of grey and white cement production, respectively.
+Our goal is to increase the proportion of alternative fuels in the fuel mix to 48% for producing grey cement and 6% for white cement.
 The percentage of white cement is lower because market specifications impose strict chromatic consistency standards, which could be compromised by the use of alternative fuels.

 %

-Alternative fuels used for thermal energy production in place of non-renewable fossil fuels
+Alternative fuels used for thermal energy production instead of non-renewable fossil fuels

 %